dkull/alt_llr/README.md

 LLR took 55818ms
 #> 39547695*2^506636-1 [152521 digits] IS PRIME
 ```
-Pseudocode of the whole thing
+Pseudocode of the LLR test
 -----------------------------
 ```
 const k, n, b, c;  # they have to have values